VCGAN: Video Colorization with Hybrid Generative Adversarial Network: Conclusion

 \section{Conclusion}

-In this paper, we presented a recurrent VCGAN framework for automatically generating photorealistic and temporally coherent video colorization.
-Utilizing two pre-trained ResNet-50-IN networks as the global feature and placeholder feature extractors along with the U-Net-based mainstream, it extracts semantics efficiently while maintains the spatiotemporal consistency among consecutive frames recurrently.
+In this paper, we presented a recurrent VCGAN framework to automatically generate photorealistic and temporally coherent video colorization.
+Utilizing two pre-trained ResNet-50-IN networks as the global feature extractor and placeholder feature extractor along with the U-Net-based mainstream, the VCGAN generator extracts semantics efficiently while maintains the spatiotemporal consistency among consecutive frames recurrently.
 By changing the input for placeholder feature extractor, VCGAN architecture unifies both image and video colorization applications.
-Furthermore, the proposed dense long-term loss models each remote relations of continuous frames.
+Furthermore, the proposed dense long-term loss models every remote relations for far frames.
 It enhances the smoothness of generated videos while requires ignorable additional memory.
+The adversarial loss is also adopted in the video colorization domain to improve the color vividness.
 Finally, we validated VCGAN with several state-of-the-art image and video colorization methods.
-The experiment results demonstrate that the proposed VCGAN obtains better performances in both tasks than the well-known methods.
+The experiment shows that VCGAN has the minimum theoretical MACs and the smallest memory consumption among current video colorization methods.
+The experiment also demonstrates that the proposed VCGAN obtains better performances in both image and video colorization applications than the other well-known methods.